Solène Gicquel: Biography

 in February 2023.
 Making her World Championship debut in August 2023, she qualified for the high jump final at the 2023 World Athletics Championships in Budapest with a successful clearance of 1.89 metres.
 She placed fifteenth overall in the final.

-She finished eighth in the high jump at the 2024 Diamond League event 2024 Meeting International Mohammed VI d'Athlétisme in Rabat in May 2024.
+Gicquel finished eighth in the high jump at the 2024 Diamond League event 2024 Meeting International Mohammed VI d'Athlétisme in Rabat in May 2024.
 The following month she competed at the 2024 European Athletics Championships in Rome.
 She competed in the high jump at the 2024 Paris Olympics, making a successful clearance of 1.88 metres but did not progress to the final.

+Gicquel won the high jump with 1.92 metres at the 2026 French Indoor Athletics Championships in Aubiere.
+On 25 July 2026, she won the high jump with a clearance of 1.92 metres at the 2026 French Championships.
+On 15 August, she placed joint-eighth with a clearance of 1.88 metres at the 2026 European Championships in Birmingham, England.

 Personal life

-Her father Jean-Charles Gicquel, is himself a former French high jump champion.
-Her youngster sister Lucille represents France at Volleyball.
+From a family of athletes, her father Jean-Charles Gicquel, is himself a former French high jump champion.
+Her younger sister Lucille represents France at Volleyball.
 Her brother Clement Gicquel is also a high jumper.